|

 Classic Revival

-The Classic Revival style is distinguished by the presence
+The Classic Revival style is distinguished by the

-- Greek inspired columns and pilasters (decorative features
+- Greek inspired columns and pilasters

-which imitate columns but are not load-bearing)
+(decorative features which imitate columns but are not load-bearing)

 - Bold and unadorned exterior moldings

-- Heavy cornices (overhanging projections at the top of a roof)
+- Heavy cornices (overhanging projections at the

-- Horizontal transoms (bars or openings) above entrances
+- Horizontal transoms (bars or openings) above

-The Classic Revival style can be distinguished by
+The Classic Revival style can be

-or arch-shaped windows, since the ancient Greeks did not use
+any fan or arch-shaped windows, since the ancient Greeks did not use

 arches.

-This building is made truly unusual and striking by
+This building is made truly unusual and

-the brick "wings" on either side of the poured concrete
+striking by the brick "wings" on either side of the poured concrete

-front, the curved corners of which give the building an Art Deco
+front, the curved corners of which give the building an Art Deco flair.

 |